Dietary Interventions for PCOS: One Size Doesn’t Fit All

 The diet in this study was a modified Ketogenic/Mediterranean diet and each participant was also regularly given herbal supplements to help negate the side effects of the diet such as nausea and bad breath.7

-Some of the herbs they were given have been shown, in other studies, to exert positive effects in the hormonal and metabolic parameters of women with PCOS.
+Some of the herbs they were given have been shown, in other studies, to exert positive effects on the hormonal and metabolic parameters of women with PCOS.
 So was the success of this study from the diet or the supplements?
 We just don’t know.

-Also something to be aware of, this diet emphasized healthy fat, and the average Keto Diet just wants fat, ANY fat.
-The thing is that saturated and processed fats are very inflammatory, while monounsaturated and polyunsaturated fats are anti-inflammatory.
-This study chose to emphasize the anti-inflammatory fats.7
+The thing is, saturated and processed fats are very inflammatory, while monounsaturated and polyunsaturated fats are anti-inflammatory.
+This study chose to emphasize anti-inflammatory fats.7

 Because this study provided so many changes at once to a small group of women, and because it didn't have a control group to compare them to, it’s not a very good study to use as a recommendation for lifestyle changes.7

-That said, if you want to try the Ketogenic Diet for your PCOS and you have a plan to go about it healthfully, more power to you.
+That said, if you want to try the Ketogenic Diet for your PCOS and you have a plan to go about it healthfully, more power to you!

 3. Moderate Carbohydrate Diet

-One study provided women with either a standard diet with a macronutrient breakdown of 55% carbohydrate, 27% fat, and 18% protein or an MC Diet with a macronutrient breakdown of 41% carbohydrate, 40% fat, and 19% protein.1,8
+In one study, researchers provided women with either a standard diet with a macronutrient breakdown of 55% carbohydrate, 27% fat, and 18% protein or an MC Diet with a macronutrient breakdown of 41% carbohydrate, 40% fat, and 19% protein.1,8

-There have been other studies on the effects of carbohydrates on PCOS and the diets that resulted in significant improvements for women with PCOS range anywhere from 30-60% of daily calories from carbs.1 So, feel free to tweak the ratios to best suit your body and lifestyle.
-Just be sure to keep your protein at at least 18% or higher and make sure your fats are mostly unsaturated.
+There have been other studies on the effects of carbohydrates on PCOS as well.
+These studies show that diets resulting in big improvements for women with PCOS typically provide anywhere from 30-60% of daily calories from carbs.1 So, feel free to tweak the ratios of carbs, fats, and proteins to best suit your body and lifestyle.

 4. DASH Diet